 Once the applicant has a Gateway certificate they can proceed with a development application.
 The development application will then be subject to a full merit assessment under the Environmental Planning & Assessment Act 1979.

-The Panel can also provide advice on request by the Minister or Director-General of Planning & Infrastructure on the potential agricultural and water impacts of mining or CSG production proposals for which a development application or modification application has been lodged, or environmental assessment requirements are being prepared.
+The Panel can also provide advice on request by the Minister or Director-General of Planning & Environment on the potential agricultural and water impacts of mining or CSG production proposals for which a development application or modification application has been lodged, or environmental assessment requirements are being prepared.

 The Panel can also provide input on the Director General's Requirements for projects where the time limit for issuing a Gateway Certificate has lapsed.